• Skip to primary navigation

 • Mini waffle Maker

-• Heat your waffle iron on medium and spray both plates with cooking spray.
-I prefer a mini dash waffle maker as it resembles Eggo waffles!
+1. Heat your waffle iron on medium and spray both plates with cooking spray.
+I prefer a mini dash waffle maker as it resembles Eggo waffles.

-• Mix the protein powder, baking powder, and salt in a large bowl.
+2. Mix the protein powder, baking powder, and salt in a large bowl.
 Now stir in the egg and Greek Yogurt until fully combined.
+If the batter seems too thick, add a splash of milk.

-• Be sure to cook the waffle through.
+4. Be sure to cook the waffle through.
 If you open the waffle maker and your waffle is split in half, it needed more time.
-This is the same as with regular waffles.
 For a crispier waffle, cook them a little past the indicator light.

 Notes